-McDonald’s originally sought a West End of London site, which could target American tourists, but was unable to find one.
+McDonald’s had sought a West End of London site, which could target American tourists, but was initially unable to find one.
 Meanwhile the site in Woolwich, sold by Burton, the menswear chain, was relatively cheap, and with its busy high street was considered to represent “average Britain”.
 If the Woolwich market could be cracked, it was reasoned, then the rest of the country could follow.

 Robert “Bob” Rhea (1932 – 2010), a successful former American franchisee, and the United States parent company each held a 45 percent stake in the venture.
 Geoffrey Wade, who had managed the property operations of Burton, held ten percent.